open-telemetry/opentelemetry.io/content/en/docs/instrumentation/ruby/sampling.md

 ### Configuration in Code

-You can also configure the TraceIdRatioBased sampler in code.
+You can also configure a `TraceIdRatioBased` sampler in code.
 Here's an example:

 ```ruby
 require 'opentelemetry/sdk'